 3. Learn to communicate in a way that doesn’t make you crazy!

 If talking to your ex grates on your very last nerve, then find a way to communicate that isn’t as bad.
 Use email or text messaging.
 Make technology work for you.
 A shared Google calendar can keep everyone on the same page with your kids’ activities.
-If that doesn’t work, there are lots of online tools that will help you and your ex communicate, schedule the kids’ activities, and keep track of expenses, without ever having to have a face to face conversation.
+If that doesn’t work, there are lots of co-parenting apps that will help you and your ex communicate, schedule the kids’ activities, and keep track of expenses, without ever having to have a face to face conversation.
 (CLICK HERE to get your FREE Parenting Tools Resource Guide.)

 4. Assume Good Intent.

 When your marriage dissolves, so does the trust that you once had with your ex.
 So, when your ex brings the kids to your house late, or changes the schedule at the last minute because of a work commitment, or makes a questionable parenting choice, you assume your ex is irresponsible, disrespectful, and purposely annoying.
-If, instead of assuming the worst, you make it a rule to assume the best until you are shown otherwise, you will be amazed at how your relationship with your ex (and your stress level) change.
+If instead of assuming the worst, you make it a rule to assume the best until you are shown otherwise, you will be amazed at how your relationship with your ex (and your stress level) change.

 5. Minimize the Opportunity for Conflict.